ajaybalakrishnan/golang_training/notes/Notes.md

 ```

 # POST Request
-## JSON data

 * Post Requests are handled using `web.url.Post()` function
-- It is similar to the GET request on how its being handled.
+* It is similar to the GET request on how its being handled.
 But we need to provide the post data to the post request
 ```
 myposturl := "http://localhost:8000/post"
 requestBody := strings.NewReader(`